berkeley-cs164-2021/164-class-compiler/README.md

-The in-class compiler status after class session about parsing.
+The in-class compiler status after our first class session about first-class functions.
 See lecture notes for more detail.

 To run: